CPK Insurance

 • New Jersey businesses with 1 or more employees must carry workers' compensation, with exemptions for sole proprietors and partners.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect studio insurance for photographers in New Jersey.
+• Most commercial leases in New Jersey require proof of general liability coverage, which can affect studio insurance for photographers in New Jersey.

 • Photographers seeking a quote should be ready to show business details, job types, and any contract wording that asks for specific liability coverage or additional insured status.